Kurento/mediasoup-demos/mediasoup-recording/README.md

 npm start
 ```

-Then wait for a message such as "`Server is running: https://127.0.0.1:8080`", and direct your browser to that URL.
+Then wait for a message such as "`Web server is running, port: 8080`", and direct your browser to that URL.